-That was the idea that sparked my entire story.
-Everything I wrote in More Than Men is a follow up to that question.
+That was the idea that sparked the entirety of More Than Men, my first book.
+Everything in that book is a follow up to that question.

-No matter how grand or how epic, every story is sparked from a single idea.
+No matter how grand or how epic, most stories are sparked from a single idea.

-Go find that one thing (or many things) that you just can’t get out of your head and turn it into something awesome!
+Go find that one concept (or many concepts merged into one) that you just can’t get out of your head, and turn it into something awesome!

 But I don’t HAVE any ideas yet!